Fundamental Limits of Rigid Body Localization: Gradient derivation for Rigid Body Parameters

-where in the last term the chain rule is used to compute the differential with respect to both $ \bm{u} $ and $ \bm{v} $, since both auxiliary variables are dependent on the rigid body parameters.
-Nevertheless, the differential of these variables with respect to the rigid body parameters are identical, $i.e.$ $d\bm{u}=d\bm{v}$, such that equation \eqref{eq:ADoA_dx} can be rewritten as
+such that the differential of $ x $ with respect to $ \bm{u} $ can be computed as where in the last term the chain rule is used to compute the differential with respect to both $ \bm{u} $ and $ \bm{v} $, since both auxiliary variables are dependent on the rigid body parameters.
+Nevertheless, the differential of these variables with respect to the rigid body parameters are identical, $i.e.$ $d\bm{u}=d\bm{v}$, such that equation \eqref{eq:ADoA_dx} can be rewritten as Next the differential of the dissimilarity function with respect to $ \bm{u} $ can be computed by inserting the differential of $ x $ into equation \eqref{eq:diff_arccos}, leading to